Stellated octahedron

-It is the simplest of five regular polyhedral compounds, and the only regular compound of two tetrahedra.
-It is also the least dense of the regular polyhedral compounds, having a density of 2.
+It is the simplest of the five regular polyhedral compounds, and the only regular polyhedral compound composed of only two polyhedra.

-It can be seen as a 3D extension of the hexagram: the hexagram is a two-dimensional shape formed from two overlapping equilateral triangles, centrally symmetric to each other, and in the same way the stellated octahedron can be formed from two centrally symmetric overlapping tetrahedra.
-This can be generalized to any desired amount of higher dimensions; the four-dimensional equivalent construction is the compound of two 5-cells.
-It can also be seen as one of the stages in the construction of a 3D Koch snowflake, a fractal shape formed by repeated attachment of smaller tetrahedra to each triangular face of a larger figure.
-The first stage of the construction of the Koch Snowflake is a single central tetrahedron, and the second stage, formed by adding four smaller tetrahedra to the faces of the central tetrahedron, is the stellated octahedron.
+It can be seen as a 3D extension of the hexagram: the hexagram is a two-dimensional shape formed from two overlapping equilateral triangles, centrally symmetric to each other, and in the same way, the stellated octahedron can be formed from two centrally symmetric overlapping tetrahedra.
+This can be generalized to any desired number of higher dimensions; the four-dimensional equivalent construction is the compound of two 5-cells.

-Construction
+Construction and properties

-The Cartesian coordinates of the stellated octahedron are as follows: